 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Instadose Pharma Corp. f/k/a Mikrocoze, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of February 28, 2022 - (OTC Other: INSD)

-NEW YORK, Feb.
-16, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of Instadose Pharma Corp. f/k/a Mikrocoze, Inc..
+NEW YORK , Feb.
+23, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of Instadose Pharma Corp. f/k/a Mikrocoze, Inc..

 Shareholders who purchased shares of INSD during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.